WesCook/BadKarma/readme.md

 [freestyler-op]: https://addons.opera.com/en/extensions/details/freestyler/?display=en
 [freestyler-multi]: https://freestyler.ws/plugin-page

 <sup>1.
-Stylus and FreeStyler can auto-install the userstyle by viewing the [raw file](https://raw.githubusercontent.com/WesCook/BadKarma/master/badkarma.user.css) and installing at the prompt.</sup>
+Stylus can auto-install the userstyle by viewing the [raw file](https://raw.githubusercontent.com/WesCook/BadKarma/master/badkarma.user.css) and installing at the prompt.</sup>
 <sup>2.
 Currently this script does not work with Stylish on Chrome without removing the `@-moz-document` rule.</sup>

 ## Notes